DHI-GRAS/the-gras-style/README.md

 1. Write [docstrings](https://sphinxcontrib-napoleon.readthedocs.io) for all public functions, in [Numpydoc](https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt) format.
 1. Use concise and descriptive names.
 Avoid abbreviations for anything that isn't an acronym.
 1. Khan Academy's [style guide](https://github.com/Khan/style-guides/blob/master/style/python.md) is very similar to ours and a bit more elaborate
+1. We have not yet decided on hand-crafted PEP8/flake8 vs [Black](https://github.com/psf/black) yet.
+But do either.

 ### House rules

-1. Python 2 is dead.
+1. Python >=3.6 only.
 1. Use [`pathlib`](https://docs.python.org/library/pathlib.html) for handling file paths - never split e.g. by literal slashes.
-For Python 2 compatibily in legacy projects, use [`os.path`](https://docs.python.org/library/os.path.html).
 1. Consider using the [IO sandwich](http://www.perrygeo.com/processing-vector-features-in-python.html) pattern: split up tasks into three functions: (1) file input, (2) processing (e.g. take numpy, return numpy), and (3) file output.
 1. Defensive programming: Be conscious of what you expect and raise descriptive exceptions when you do not get it, e.g.
     ```python
-    pattern = '/path/*.ext'
-    infiles = glob.glob(pattern)
+    infiles = list(Path('/path').glob('*.ext'))
     if not infiles:
         raise RuntimeError('No files found with pattern \'{}\'.'.format(pattern))
     ```
-1. Use the modern `rasterio` and `fiona` instead of the old `gdal` and `ogr` Python bindings.
+1. Use `rasterio` and `fiona` instead of the old `gdal` and `ogr` Python bindings.
 1. Always use the Python [format string](https://docs.python.org/3/library/string.html#format-string-syntax) instead of the old `%` syntax or `+str(something)+`.

-### Package architecture
+### Dependencies

-1. Think carefully before adding a dependency to a repository that is not in pure Python.
+1. Think carefully before adding a dependency that is not in pure Python to a repository.
 Every dependency you add will lead to larger environments, longer installation time, and additional maintenance on updates.
 If you include a big library and end up using just a small part of it, think triple carefully.
 Rule of thumb: Adding a library for the exact purpose it was written for is usually okay.
 1. Don't be shy to create a separate repository though for new, powerful, re-usable features if you deem it necessary.
 Keep in mind that every repository must at least have a proper `README` file, and scattering functionality across repositories does make installation and maintenance somewhat more cumbersome.
 1. Rule of three: Refrain from splitting moving code a separate package / module until you want to use the feature from at least [three](https://en.wikipedia.org/wiki/Rule_of_three_(computer_programming)) different projects.

+### Packaging and releases

+1. Keep to the latest package structure
+1. Consider using `setup.cfg` or `pyproject.toml` for static info
+1. Use [`setuptools-scm`](https://github.com/pypa/setuptools_scm/) and (semantic) versions from tags (see Git workflow)
+1. Automate the release

 ## Compatibility